Daniel Thomas (safety): Jacksonville Jaguars

 Thomas was selected by the Jacksonville Jaguars in the fifth round with the 157th pick in the 2020 NFL draft.
 Jacksonville previously acquired this selection by trading Calais Campbell to the Baltimore Ravens.
 In Week 7 against the Los Angeles Chargers, he recorded a touchdown on a blocked punt in the 39–29 loss.

 In Week 11 against the Pittsburgh Steelers, Thomas recorded his first career interception off a pass thrown by Ben Roethlisberger and made a 53-yard return during the 27–3 loss.

 He was placed on injured reserve on November 24, 2020, with an arm injury.

 On March 8, 2024, Thomas signed a two-year contract extension with the Jaguars.

 On August 26, 2025, Thomas was released by the Jaguars as part of final roster cuts.

 Detroit Lions

 On August 27, 2025, Thomas signed with the Detroit Lions.
+On September 27, Thomas was placed on injured reserve due to a forearm injury sustained in the team's Week 3 victory over the Baltimore Ravens.
+He later underwent surgery to address the injury.
+Thomas was activated on November 8, ahead of the team's Week 10 matchup against the Washington Commanders.

+Cleveland Browns

+On March 20, 2026, Thomas signed with the Cleveland Browns on a two-year, $3 million contract.